Meet the cast of ITV’s true-crime drama White House Farm

 Gemma Whelan performs Ann Eaton

 Who’s Ann Eaton?
 Ann is cousin to Sheila and Jeremy, and lives near their dad and mom’ farmhouse.
-Because the sequence goes on, she begins to suspect that the police’s murder-suicide principle isn’t correct.
+Because the collection goes on, she begins to suspect that the police’s murder-suicide idea isn’t correct.

-“I think Ann knew that Sheila wasn’t capable of doing something like this,” Gemma Whelan informed HEARALPUBLICIST.
-“And, that she was no matter her way of thinking adored her kids and there was no means she would try this.
+“I think Ann knew that Sheila wasn’t capable of doing something like this,” Gemma Whelan advised HEARALPUBLICIST.
+“And, that she was no matter her frame of mind adored her youngsters and there was no method she would do this.
 And so, if not Sheila than who?

 “Jeremy was behaving extremely uncharacteristically for someone who had just lost his family.
 And of course, Ann is his cousin, she knows him.
 And she just felt something was amiss.
 She’s discovered very odd behaviour from Jeremy.
 She felt something wasn’t right, so she is motivated by that.
 She went deeper into it and took the case on herself, if you like, in a rudimental way.”